 These are all serious side effects.
 You may need urgent medical attention.
 These side effects are very rare.

-If any of the following happen, stop taking Nardil and tell your doctor immediately or go to casualty at your nearest hospital.
+If any of the following happen, stop taking Nardil and tell your doctor immediately or go to Accident and Emergency at your nearest hospital.

 These are all very serious side effects involving blood pressure changes.
 You may need urgent medical attention or hospitalisation.

 All of these side effects are very rare.

 Remember that a number of foods and drinks including alcohol may react with Nardil.
 Your doctor and your pharmacist will tell you which foods may trigger adverse events with Nardil.

 This is not a complete list of all possible side effects.
 Others may occur in some people and there may be some side effects not yet known.

 Check with your doctor as soon as possible if you have any problems while taking Nardil even if you do not think the problems are connected with Nardil or are not listed in this leaflet.

 Ask your doctor or pharmacist if you don’t understand anything in this list.